Car plunges into 'fast-flowing' river sparking huge search

 However, emergency services were unable to find him when they arrived at the scene.

-A helicopter search is under way to find the man in the vehicle and members of the public are asked to avoid the area while the response is ongoing.
+A helicopter search is under way to find the man and members of the public are asked to avoid the area while the response is ongoing.

+A Police Scotland spokesman said: "In relation to the ongoing incident at Tillynaught, Portsoy, police can confirm that the vehicle has been located.
+It is fully submerged within the water.

 "Next of kin of the man are being updated."